DONATE

 Confinement in small spaces leads to brain damage.
 Our 2021 list of the 10 Worst Zoos for Elephants highlights a breakthrough study by neuroscience professor Bob Jacobs and other leading scientists.
 It concludes that elephants, among other large-brained mammals, suffer a deterioration of brain function when forced to live in small captive environments.
 The outer evidence of zoo brain damage is zoochosis — the repetitive, stereotypical behavior endemic to zoos and marine parks.
 The minuscule space and the lack of stimulation or ability to roam, forage or exercise in zoos are all contributing factors that diminish brain size and function.
 Zoo captives suffer thinning of the cerebral cortex — the part of the brain involved in voluntary movement and higher cognitive function, including memory, planning, and decision-making.
 Read the study summary here.

 Captivity in zoos is not conservation for elephants.
 Zoos sell a conservation con, falsely claiming that exhibiting elephants is part of efforts to ensure the species’ survival.
 In fact zoos are consumers, not conservers, of elephants.
 Zoo captive breeding programs fail to sustain the population of captive elephants — elephants die faster in zoos than they can reproduce.
 Instead of conserving wild elephant habitats, zoos take elephants from the wild to restock their dwindling elephant populations.
+There are more restrictions in place today, but as recently as 2016, elephants were stolen from Africa.
 Wild elephant populations, already threatened by habitat loss and illegal poaching, face additional threats from zoo collectors.

 Elephants in Circuses